Daniel-Nikpayuk/CPPF-CTR/README.md

 The inspiration of this analysis is somewhat a reaction to Harper's *anti-science*, *anti-evidence* ideology, with the intent here to look at the recent history of fiscal **budget balances** and to compare how these parties have actually done in the past.
-The focus on economic record is also part of the reaction as Harper especially likes to proclaim his party is the only responsible economic actor in government---which it is not.
+The focus on economic record is also part of this reaction as Harper especially likes to proclaim his party is the only responsible economic actor in government---which it is not.

 It will be shown that in fact the **NDP** has the best record.